Mykola1453/node-minecraft-protocol-forge/README.md

 Few things to consider.
 First of all, make sure that your protodef library is of version is higher than 1.15.0 (minecraft-protocol-forge from [npm repository](https://www.npmjs.com/package/minecraft-protocol-forge) asks for 0.25.0 version of protodef, which breaks things).

-And second, [mineflayer_forge_simplelogin example](./examples/mineflayer_forge_simplelogin) from this fork will show you this error with some mods (like TeamAbnormals ones):
+And second, take a look at examples.
+I added two mineflayer examples that you can start with.
+[One](./examples/mineflayer_forge_simplelogin) of them works with [SimpleLogin](https://www.curseforge.com/minecraft/mc-mods/simple-login) mod that adds more security for offline servers.
+Use [another mineflayer example](./examples/mineflayer_forge) if you don't use SimpleLogin.
+Now, trying to login to server might give you this error with some mods (like TeamAbnormals ones):
 ```
 ...\mineflayer\lib\plugins\entities.js:202
     entity.type = entityData.type || 'object'